Iceland–Poland relations

-Iceland–Poland relations are the diplomatic relations between Iceland and Poland.
+Iceland–Poland relations are the bilateral relations between Iceland and Poland.
 Both nations are members of the European Economic Area, North Atlantic Treaty Organization, Organisation for Economic Co-operation and Development, Organization for Security and Co-operation in Europe, Council of the Baltic Sea States, Council of Europe and the United Nations.

 History

 From 1389 to 1442, Eric of Pomerania of the House of Griffin was the ruler of Iceland as King of Norway Eric III (from 1397 to 1442 as part of the Kalmar Union), and his tomb is located in his birth town of Darłowo in Poland.

 The first known contact between Iceland and Poland began in 1613 when Czech pastor Daniel Strejc-Vetterus visited Iceland and spent a considerable amount of time on the island.
-In 1638, he published a book in Polish titled Islandia, álbo Krotkie opisanie Wyspy Islandiy (published in Leszno, Poland) about his travels in the country.
+In 1638, he published a book in Polish titled Islandia, álbo Krotkie opisanie Wyspy Islandiy (Iceland, or A Brief Description of the Island of Iceland)(published in Leszno, Poland) about his travels in the country.
 In the 19th century, Polish writer Edmund Chojecki arrived to Iceland as a secretary to future French Emperor Napoleon III.
 In 1857, Chojecki published a book in French titled Voyage dans les mers du nord à bord de la corvette la Reine Hortense describing his travels and experience in Iceland.

 In 1924, Iceland and Poland signed a Treaty of Commerce and Navigation.
 Before the end of World War II, Iceland recognized the Polish Provisional Government of National Unity in July 1945.
 Diplomatic relations between the two nations were officially established in January 1946.
 In 1956, Poland opened a consulate in Reykjavík which stayed open until 1981.

 In 2008, Poland re-opened a consulate-general in Reykjavík.
 The Polish consulate was later upgraded to an embassy.